 Nine Arches Bridge - Train tours in Sri Lanka’s highlands are among the world’s best.

 The majestic Nine Arch Bridge is a key reason for this.
-Located between Ella and Demodara station, it is an engineering marvel of the early 20th century.
+Located between Ella and Demodara station, it is an engineering marvel from the early 20th century.

-Commissioned by the British in 1921, the Nine Arch Bridge stands as a testament to early 20th-century engineering and architecture.
+Commissioned by the British in 1921, the Nine Arch Bridge stands as a testament to early 20th-century engineering and architectural brilliance.
 Positioned between Ella and Demodara railway stations, walking along the bridge offers views of rolling hills and dense jungle.

-Little Adam’s Peak View Point - Conclude day five with a hike to Little Adam’s Peak.
+Little Adam’s Peak View Point - Conclude day five’s adventures with a hike to Little Adam’s Peak.

-Mini Adams Peak is the closest and easiest hike in Ella, with the entrance a 15-minute walk from town.
+Mini Adams Peak is the closest and easiest hike in Ella, with the entrance just a 15-minute walk from Ella town.

-Standing at 1141 m, the hike takes 30-45 minutes from the entrance.
-The summit offers incredible 360-degree panoramic views, with rolling clouds providing a spectacular sight for travelers.
+Standing at 1141 meters, the hike takes 30-45 minutes from the entrance.
+The summit offers incredible 360-degree panoramic views with rolling clouds, a treat for any traveler.

 Yala - Safari

 Rawana Falls - Ravana Falls is steeped in myth and folklore.
-It is believed that the demon King Ravana, from the epic Ramayana, hid Sita in the cave behind the waterfall after kidnapping her and bringing her to Lanka.
+Legend has it that the demon King Ravana, from the Ramayana epic, hid Sita in the cave behind the waterfall after kidnapping her and bringing her to Lanka.

-Only a 10-minute drive from Ella’s main road, Ravana Falls is a must-visit.
-The drive to the waterfall is one of the country’s most scenic, with narrow roads and hairpin turns creating a roller coaster-like experience.
+Just a 10-minute drive from Ella’s main road, Ravana Falls is a must-visit.
+The drive to the waterfall is one of the country’s most spectacular, with narrow roads and hairpin turns creating a roller coaster-like experience.
 To reach the falls, trek through a lush jungle, where you’ll see the waterfall early on.

 Yala National Park - Time to spot some leopards!

-Our tour guides will arrange Safari Jeeps and drivers for your journey.
+Tour guides will arrange Safari Jeeps and drivers for the journey.

 Galle - Southern Vibes

-Coconut Tree Hill - On your final adventure day, travel to Galle, the Southern Capital of Sri Lanka.
+Coconut Tree Hill - On the final day of your adventure, travel to Galle, the Southern Capital of Sri Lanka.

-Coconut Tree Hill in Mirissa is the first attraction of your last day.
+Coconut Tree Hill in Mirissa is the first attraction on your last day.

 Weligama Beach - Time for a swim!

-Weligama Beach is a long sandy beach with shallow waters and amazing waves.
-Over 100 surf schools with experienced surfers are located near the beach.
+Weligama Beach is a long sandy beach with amazing waves and over 100 surf schools with experienced surfers nearby.

-Galle Fort - A visit to Galle Fort is a must on the Sri Lankan south coast.
+Galle Fort - A visit to Galle Fort is a must on your Sri Lankan south coast itinerary.

 Originally built by the Portuguese in 1588 and expanded by the Dutch in the 17th century, it is now a thriving Sri Lankan community on the Indian Ocean.